Chronic pain: ICD-11

 Specific pain syndromes can be placed in these categories.

 DSM-5

 According to the DSM-5 index, a complication is chronic when the resulting complication (pain, disorder, and illness) lasts for a period of more than six months (this type of classification does not have any prerequisites such as physical or mental injury).

 IASP

 The International Association for the Study of Pain (IASP) describes pain as chronic if it persists for months or even years, beyond the usual recovery time from an injury or illness.
-The IASP uses the terms nociceptive, neuropathic and nociplastic (see below).
+The IASP uses the terms nociceptive, neuropathic and nociplastic.

-Other classification approaches

-Nociceptive/Neuropathic/Nociplastic

-In many cases pain fits into 3 categories;